Navigate and search

 Depending on your task, different sets of dotPeek's navigation and search features may help you:

 dotPeek also provides a general-purpose Navigate To shortcut that groups all navigation options available from the current caret position.
 To learn more about this shortcut, see Navigate To section.

 If you want to find usages of a particular symbol in the current file, project, solution, or referenced libraries, study the commands in the Finding Usages section.

-- Depending on the current caret position in the editor, dotPeek can suggest a lot of relevant navigation options.
+Depending on the current caret position in the editor, dotPeek can suggest a lot of relevant navigation options.
 To learn more about these options, see Navigating Current Context.

 If you need to find any text in the current document, use the Quick Find window.

 Go to Line command that brings you to a specific line in the current document.